thomazyazima/thomazyazima.github.io/week-1/1-computer-setup/windows-instructions.md

 Here is the instructions for getting your windows environment set up.
 We will be installing:

-Chocolatey
+- Chocolatey
-Sublime
+- Sublime
-Ruby
+- Ruby
-Rspec
+- Rspec
-Node
+- Node
-Git
+- Git
-SQLite
+- SQLite
-Postgresql
+- Postgresql

 ## Releases
 (i.e. directions - each release is necessary for the next release, so be sure to do everything in the order specified for all challenges)

 ## Release 0: Download Sublime Text

-Download and follow instructions from the site.
+Follow these instructions [sublime install and configure](https://github.com/Devbootcamp/phase-0-handbook/blob/master/text-editor-setup.md)

+If you have dont this correctly, you should be able to open files from the command prompt using `subl "filename"` now.

 You don't have to purchase your license right away, you can "cancel" out of the dialog box as many times as you would like, but it is good practice to buy a license after you decide you like it.
 (Since eventually you're hoping to get paid for writing programs, you want to pay it forward in advance.)

-## Sublime Text

-Follow these instructions [sublime install and configure](https://github.com/Devbootcamp/phase-0-handbook/blob/master/text-editor-setup.md)

-If you have dont this correctly, you should be able to open files from the command prompt using `subl "filename"` now.
+## Release 1: Chocolatey
 Now lets install our package manager to get the libraries we need.

-## Chocolatey

 Chocolatey works like howbrew for mac or apt-get for linux.
-We download this program and we t say "Chocolatey, download Ruby!" or "Chocolatey, download Nodejs!"
+We download this program and say:

+"Chocolatey, download Ruby!" or "Chocolatey, download Nodejs!"

 Chocolatey takes care of downloading and installing these programs for you.
 It even adjusts your PATH variable to make sure the OS accesses these languages correctly.

 The first step is to install chocolatey, it can be found [here](http://chocolatey.org/).